Learn How to Reconcile Accounts for FREE!

 Problem: Transactions are shown from previous periods

 Solution: If all previous period reconciliations have been completed, then the transactions are likely errors.
-They were not used in prior reconciliations, so they were never reconciled, bringing them forward to the next reconciliation.
+They were not used in prior reconciliations, so they were never reconciled; therefore, they were brought forward to the following reconciliation.
 You will need to investigate.